Jack Reedman: Cricket career

 Reedman made his first-class cricket debut for South Australia on 17 February 1888 against Victoria at the Adelaide Oval.
 An all-rounder, Reedman made a duck in his only innings of the match and did not bowl as South Australia won by an innings and 113 runs.
 Despite this inauspicious start, Reedman went on to captain South Australia and represent Australia in one Test match against England, at the Sydney Cricket Ground (SCG) during the 1894/95 Ashes series.
-Reedman made 17 and four and produced bowling figures of 1/12 and 0/12.
+Reedman made 17 and four and produced bowling figures of 1/12 and 0/12..
+Between 1887/88 to 1908/09 he played for South Australia 76 times, 9 of those as Captain.

-In addition to his football and cricket exploits, Reedman was also a leading long-distance swimmer of the period.

 Honours

 Reedman has been selected as a back pocket and change ruckman in South Adelaide's official "Greatest Team".
 In 1996, he was inducted into the Australian Football Hall of Fame and in 2002, he was inducted into the South Australian Football Hall of Fame.